 The Trotting Club, under the guidance of President Ray Beckley had bought 23 hectares of land there in 1964 and the Racing Development Board bought a further 13 hectares adjoining the site a few years later.
 The trotting club moved to Beckley Park in September 1978 but the greyhound club, which had hesitated on the move, had its opening night at Beckley Park on Friday, March 7, 1980, enjoying state of the art facilities at a cost of $650,000.
 The greyhound circuit backed onto the trotting track and allowed independence.

 Many outstanding greyhounds competed on opening night, but none greater than the topliner of the time Tempix, who proved almost unbeatable on the U-shaped 457m circuit.
 Greyhound racing at the new track thrived with an emphasis on marketing and promotions.
 High profile entertainers often performed to attract bigger crowds.
-Greyhound racing stalwarts who served as club chairman at Beckley Park were Steve McKee, Jack Howard, Brian Jones, Mark Pearson, Mrs Wendy Pearl, Max Scott, Barry Cole, Warren Hamilton, Dennis Lockwood and current chairman Maurie Blair.
+Greyhound racing stalwarts who served as club chairman at Beckley Park were Steve McKee, Jack Howard, Brian Jones, Mark Pearson, Mrs Wendy Pearl, Max Scott, Barry Cole, Warren Hamilton, Dennis Lockwood and Maurie Blair.

 A $250,000 upgrade of grandstand facilities was opened in 1997, providing fully sheltered and carpeted viewing over the track.
 Geelong has been the home track for many of Victoria’s leading trainers, including Graeme Bate, Allan Britton, Robert Britton, Tom Dailly and Tina Womann who have won some of Australia’s biggest races.